Urban Cityscapes in Acrylic & Collage: From Sketch to Finished Painting

 Discover how I create vibrant urban cityscapes using acrylic and collage, from the first loose sketch to the final textured painting.

-Urban skylines have a rhythm all their own—windows, streets, and signage become patterns that lend themselves to abstraction.
-In this post, I’ll take you behind the scenes of my process, from loose sketches to the final acrylic and collage layers.
+Urban scenes have a rhythm all their own—cars, streets, figures walking and signage transform into patterns that naturally push toward abstraction.
+In this lesson, I’ll take you behind the scenes of my process, from loose sketches to final acrylic and collage layers.

 Watch the Process